 Counselors/Marriage and Family Therapists

-Other States: If your state is not specifically listed, nearly all state Counselor and MFT boards accept either APA approval, or are reciprocal with other state licensing board approvals, such as those listed below.
+Other States: If your state is not specifically listed, there are reciprocal with other state licensing board approvals, such as those listed below.
 Check with your board to be sure.
 The Ohio Board includes Counselors and MFTs.

 IL: Illinois Dept of Professional Regulation, Approved Continuing Education Sponsor, #168-000141.
 (6) hours.